Frequently Asked Questions

 When do I hear if I was selected?

-Students will be informed about the status of their application by email typically by the end of March each year.
+Students will be informed about the status of their application by their primary email, typically by the end of March.
 Updates regarding specific dates of intern selection will be posted on our website.
 Be sure to check your email regularly during this time, including your spam filter in case notification gets delayed there.

 Can I choose my research mentor?